Boy, 9, survives Iowa state park shooting that killed sister, parents

 Three campers were killed and another camper took his own life at Maquoketa Caves State Park in eastern Iowa, the Iowa Division of Criminal Investigation reports.

-The names of the victims have been confirmed as Tyler Schmidt, 42, Sarah Schmidt, 42, and Lula Schmidt, 6, all from Cedar Falls.
+The victims’ names have been confirmed as Tyler Schmidt, 42, Sarah Schmidt, 42, and Lula Schmidt, 6, all from Cedar Falls.
 Their bodies were found in their tent early Friday at the Maquoketa Caves State Park Campground, about 180 miles east of Des Moines.

 According to a news release, authorities were called to the park in Jackson County on a report of a triple homicide at 6:23 a.m.
 Friday.
 Authorities immediately began searching for another unaccounted for camper, 23-year-old Anthony Sherwin.
-His body was located a short time later, dead from a suspected self-inflicted gunshot wound.
+A short time later, his body was located dead from a suspected self-inflicted gunshot wound.

 Mitch Mortvedt, assistant director of the Department of Public Safety’s division of criminal investigation, told The Associated Press on Saturday that the motive for the attack was still unknown.